 Throughout the short term and long term operations of staff and the business, green decision-making is important.
 This tip is a change in your office culture.
 At any time the business or your staff have to make decisions, consider the environmental impact of each decision and prioritize them.
 This can be a small day to day task, such as choosing not to print that email off for a hard copy record.
 It can also be a pretty significant alteration to your workplace operations, such as reworking the budget to invest in green initiatives and adjust your energy and supplies costs.

 10. Participate in events

 Greening your workplace can and should be fun!
 Many local organizations provide fun environmental-focused events that cater to business environments.
-Consider participating in this year’s workplace commuter challenge, or a 30-by-30 challenge.
-These events are great to spur friendly competition and are great learning experiences, allowing staff to try new green things and potentially incorporate these things into their daily habits.
+Consider participating in this year’s Workplace Commuter Challenge, or The One Nature challenge.
+These events spur friendly competition and are great learning experiences, allowing staff to try new green endeavours and potentially incorporate them into their daily habits.